 Aaaah, the best part!
-There are so many beautiful beaches in Koh Lanta and they’re all located on the west coast of the island.
-There is one main road running next to the beaches, which makes it easy to explore all of them.
+There are so many beautiful beaches on the west coast of the island and the main road is running next to the beaches, which makes it easy to explore all of them.
 In the north of the island, you will find long white sand beaches like Long Beach and Klong Nin Beach which are fantastic for long beach walks.
 The further you go down the island, the more untouched and quiet beaches you’ll find like Bamboo Bay and Niu Bay which were our ultimate favorites.

 Coconuts and sunsets at Salty Fish